Ultimate guide to making more money as an electrician

-You’ll generally need to be licensed to conduct any electrical-related side work.
+To conduct any electrical-related side work, you’ll generally need to be licensed.
 This ensures that you’ve undergone the necessary training and experience to be a qualified electrician, making it much safer for you and your clients.

 There are some types of electrical work that you can carry out in case the territory you’re in is placed under lockdown.
 And, while it may not be as easy to find opportunities for work-from-home electricians, you can explore jobs like estimation, consultation, project management, or teaching.